Stourhead: Gardens and monuments

 The gardens were listed Grade I on the Register of Historic Parks and Gardens of special historic interest in 1987.

 In typography

 The National Trust's corporate font, designed by Paul Barnes, is based on an inscription in the grotto, created around 1748.
 The inscription was destroyed in error around 1960 and a replica was made from photographs.

+In popular culture

+The Temple of Apollo is featured in Joe Wright's 2005 adaptation of Pride and Prejudice as the site of the proposal scene between Elizabeth and Mr. Darcy.